spidyxD/heroesApp/README.md

 # HeroesApp
 <image ="presentation.jpg" alt="image not avaible"
 <p>
-This aplication allows create, edit and delte a hero profiles using firebase services!
+This aplication allows create, edit and delete hero profiles using firebase services!
  <br>
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.4.